-A basic Toggl account is free and if you'd like to you can subscribe to an advanced plan for $5 a month (it includes features such as Excel exports, team management and integrated billing).
+A basic Toggl account is free and if you'd like to you can subscribe to an advanced plan for $5 a month (it includes features such as Excel exports, team management, and integrated billing).

 Hubstaff is a product made out of necessity.
 The founders were actively using many freelancers across the globe and needed a better way to manage them.
 I believe they were running an SEO agency at the time which means they made the product with marketing agencies in mind.

 The client viewing feature is particularly awesome.
-Gone are the days where clients pay you, sit back, and then patiently wait for results.
+Gone are the days when clients pay you, sit back, and then patiently wait for results.
 Nowadays, clients want to know exactly where their marketing budget is going, and now they can with Hubstaff.